lsolbach/TemplateEngine/doc/WritingTemplates.md

 ### Data Types ###

 In the template language constants, variables and expressions are typed.
 The template language defines these data types:

 #### `string` ####
-The string data type
+The string data type.

 #### `numeric` ####
 The `numeric` data type represents the real numbers (integer or floating point).

 #### `list` ####
 The list data type represents an ordered list of elements.
 The elements can be of any data type.

 #### `map` ####
 The `map` data type is an associative key/value store.
 The keys must be strings, but the values can be of any data type.

 #### `method` ####
 As a functional language, methods (functions) are first class citizens in the template language and they have their own data type `method`.
 Methods can be used as return values or parameters of other methods and they can be assigned to variables.

 #### `any` ####
+Any can be used as the type of the return value of methods but not for method parameters or variables.

-#### Constants ####
+#### Literals ####
+`1` `2.5`
+`'Hello World!'`

 #### Boolean Values ####
+There is no boolean datatype defined in the template language.
+Use the numeric literals `0` and `1` as FALSE and TRUE.
-The string constant `false` and  and the numeric `0` are considered FALSE in boolean
+The string constant `false` and  and the numeric `0` are considered FALSE in boolean expressions.
+Empty lists and maps are also considered FALSE in boolean expressions.
+Any other value is considered TRUE.

 ### Variables ###
+You can declare and use variables in the template code.
+Variables have to be declared before use.

 Examples:
 ```